 - An average air conduction hearing threshold of 90 decibels or greater in the better ear and an average bone conduction hearing threshold of 60 decibels or greater in the better ear, or

 - A word recognition score of 40 percent or less in the better ear determined using a standardized list of phonetically balanced monosyllabic words

 For hearing loss treated with cochlear implants, applicants may be considered disabled for one year after initial implantation.
 After one year, applicants may demonstrate disability by showing a word recognition score of 60% or less using the Hearing in Noise Test.

-Contact a Baltimore Hearing Impairments Disability Lawyer for More Information
+Contact a Washington DC or Baltimore Hearing Impairments Disability Lawyer for More Information

 Severe hearing loss can significantly affect your ability to engage in gainful employment.
 For more information about applying for Social Security disability benefits with a hearing impairment, please contact Baltimore disability lawyer Emmett B. Irwin by calling 443-839-0818 or using our online contact form.
 We also provide service to clients located in Washington DC.